AdobeDocs/analytics.en/help/components/cda/overview.md

 ---
 # Cross-Device Analytics

+>[!IMPORTANT]
+>
+>Cross-Device Analytics (CDA) is no longer offered for sale and is only available to existing CDA customers.

 Cross-Device Analytics (CDA) is a feature that transforms Analytics from a device-centric view to a person-centric view.
 As a result, analysts can understand user behavior that crosses browsers, devices, or apps.
 Adobe supports two overarching workflows to link device data together:

 * [**Field-based stitching**](field-based-stitching.md): Recommended stitching option because it uses only deterministic matching to link devices together.